rh-telco-tigers/cnv-demos/README.md

 ### Migrating a vm from one host to another

 Running VMs can be migrated from one host to another from both the UI as well as from the command line.
-Lets migrate our running vm from one hsot to another.
+Lets migrate our running vm from one host to another.

 ```
 # lets get the Node that the vmi is running on